V5C_Logbook

 It’s vital to confirm your V5C is authentic to avoid legal issues and car fraud.

-How to spot an original V5C logbook in easy steps
+How to spot fake and original V5C logbook in easy steps

-Knowing what an authentic V5C logbook should look like will save you time and trouble.
+Knowing what an authentic V5C logbook should look like, and the warning signs of a fake, will save you time, money, and stress.

 Step 1: Check for the latest red design